 In the Senior School, Form Tutors and Heads of Year are responsible for the pastoral care of pupils.
 A dedicated team is in place to support Year 7 pupils to ensure they make a smooth transition to Senior School.
-This begins in the Summer before the girls start when we run an Induction Day for the new Year group.
+This begins in the summer before the girls start, where we run an Induction Day for the new year group.
 This enables the girls to start to get to know each other, meet the Year 7 Tutors and find out more about the different subject areas.
-We also organise a picnic for new Year 7 families in the School grounds and Year 7 start the term a day before the rest of the School in order to familiarise themselves with the School.
+We also organise a picnic for new Year 7 families in the school grounds and Year 7 start the term a day before the rest of the school in order to familiarise themselves with it.

 Each Year 7 class has a Year 11 Mentor to help guide them through the first year of life at Senior School.
 Mentors will help the new girls find their way around, give advice on tackling homework, ensure girls are making friends and generally act as a sounding board for advice and information.

 From Year 8, there is a dedicated Head of Year for each cohort who stays with them for the remainder of their time at Abbot’s Hill.
 This means that each pupil becomes very well known to staff so that any concerns are quickly dealt with, the appropriate level of challenge and support is given to each pupil and parents are kept up to date with their child’s progress.

 Every pupil and member of staff is a member of Clan (House) developing a sense of belonging which facilitates encouragement, support, interaction and friendly rivalry across the age range.